 When we now call 'train' on this workflow, it automatically computes and executes the entire DAG of Stages needed to compute the features survived, prediction, rawPrediction, and prob, fitting all the estimators on the training data in the process.
-Calling score on the fitted workflow then transforms the underlying training data to produce a DataFrame with the all the features manifested.
-The score method can optionally be passed an evaluator that produces metrics.
+Calling scoreAndEvaluate on the model then transforms the underlying training data to produce a DataFrame with the all the features manifested.
+The scoreAndEvaluate method can optionally be passed an evaluator that produces metrics.